|LW.12807 / LW.12808

 Both the seminar and the fieldwork will receive a letter grade.
 The seminar grade will be based on preparation, participation, performance in simulations, and self-reflection.
 The fieldwork grade will be based on preparation, written work, performance, time management, and self-reflection.
 For both contexts, self-reflection will be heavily weighed.
 The fieldwork grade may be calculated with input from the staff attorney involved in the students’ supervision.

-Because the externship is offered in both the fall and spring semesters, students have the option to enroll in a second semester as advanced students for the spring semester immediately following their fall semester.
+Students have the option to enroll in a second semester as advanced students for the spring semester immediately following their fall semester.
 This permits students to choose to build on and continue their work from the first semester.

-The seminar will meet every other week for two hours and dive deeper into the issues raised during the first semester.
+The Advanced seminar will meet every other week for two hours and dive deeper into the issues raised during the first semester.
 The fieldwork will be similar to that for the foundation students, but may also include, subject to final Court approval, the additional opportunities to negotiate settlement in more difficult employment and civil rights cases, the opportunity to take depositions, and conduct oral argument before federal judges.

 Grading will be based on identical criteria as the first semester.